Authentication

 Use-case helpers

 Use cases should still require a user when the workflow needs one.
-That keeps the rule active when the workflow is called from HTTP, jobs, scripts, event handlers, or tests. @beignet/core/ports exports context helpers for this:
+That keeps the rule active when the workflow is called from HTTP, jobs, scripts, event handlers, or tests.
+Beignet exports context helpers for this:

 HelperReturnsDefault error